-The Georgetown Assistance Program (GAP) through the Center for Social Justice is seeking your help with social justice and volunteer programs from March 3 to March 10, 2018 when Georgetown students are on spring break.
+The Georgetown Assistance Program (GAP) through the Center for Social Justice is seeking your help with social justice and volunteer programs from May 1 to June 10, 2018 when Georgetown students are studying for finals and summer break begins.
 CSJ needs faculty, staff, and alumni assistance during this time so that the populations we work with can continue to receive services and remain engaged in impactful programming even when our student volunteers are away.
 CSJ has opportunities seven days a week in the mornings, afternoons, evenings on weeknights, or during the day on Saturdays.

 If you have any questions about Filling the GAP, please contact CSJ Associate's Director, Ray Shiu, who will direct your question or contact each program director.